 About

-My interests include the life of the mind, dangerous technology, the history of cocktails, the Great American Novel, the liberal coalition, California-German aesthetics, hot jams, football (both kinds), the culinary arts, Thelonious Monk, the Middle East, utopian macroeconomics, the politics of institutions, and New Hampshire, among diverse topics.
+My interests include the life of the mind, frontier technology, the history of cocktails, the Great American Novel, the liberal coalition, California-German aesthetics, hot jams, football (both kinds), the culinary arts, Thelonious Monk, Japan, utopian macroeconomics, the politics of institutions, and New Hampshire, among diverse topics.

-I live in Oakland, California with my wife Renée, my son Oscar and my dog Miso.
+I live in Oakland, California with my wife Renée, my sons Oscar and Xavier, and my dog Miso.

-My work has also appeared in the American Lawyer, the Atlantic, the Daily Beast, Fast Company, GOOD, The Guardian, The Nation, the New Republic, the New York Times, Newsweek, Pacific Standard, Reuters, Vox, the Washington City Paper and the Wilson Quarterly.
+My work has also appeared in the American Lawyer, the Atlantic, Bloomberg Businessweek, the Daily Beast, Fast Company, GOOD, The Guardian, The Nation, the New Republic, the New York Times, Newsweek, Pacific Standard, Payload Space, Reuters, Sherwood, Space News, Vox, the Washington City Paper and the Wilson Quarterly.

 I have degrees in Government, Theology and Arabic from Georgetown University, where I was editor-in-chief of the great Georgetown Voice.